(I) Wise Knowledge; a way to understand knowledge

 What does this mean for me, for us, for the other?
 How to make it understandable for me and receivable from other points of view, so that we all can judge?
 How, if needed, to make it as simple as possible (but not simpler than that)?

 What will this thing do to me, to us, now and later, what should we hope or beware and do about this?

-Wise knowledge comes from the shared but self-interested choice that all the human means and activities and values serve one ultimate end – human life and well-being.
+Wise knowledge comes from the shared and self-interested choice that all the human means and activities and values serve one ultimate end – human life and well-being.
 The survival of living nature and the persistence of the Universe is our own interest.
-My reserve is that the “well-being” and interest so announced must be of the actual people concerned, living persons and actual generations, not of abstract Nature, Society in general or the future history, grand principles or the like; that distant well-being proved to be evil Utopia and a lie too many times.
+My reserve is that the “well-being” and interest so announced must be of the actual people concerned, living persons and actual generations, not of abstract Nature, Society in general or the imagined future history, grand principles or the like; that distant well-being proved to be evil Utopia and a lie too many times.

 The chronicle of understanding the world and us with such an attitude and the offering of advice with such an aim, form the wise knowledge - a scattered treasury of people centred understanding - a perennial wisdom of the ages.

 This is what I understand by wise knowledge, a first pillar of wisdom.
-This is how I try to differentiate wise knowledge - concerned with people - from unattached, "universal, abstract, unowned, disinterested and critically purified" knowledge - concerned with some theoretical aim.
+This is how I try to differentiate wise knowledge - concerned with people - from unattached, "universal, abstract, unowned, disinterested and critically purified" knowledge - concerned with some theoretical or ideological aim.

-Wisdom" indifferent towards living persons may be abstraction immensely valuable on the altar of Truth, Spiritual elevation and technical progress but it will tend to neglect with a blind eye the human face of Planet Earth.
+Wisdom" indifferent towards living persons may be abstraction immensely valuable on the altar of Truth, Spiritual elevation and Technical progress but it will tend to neglect with a blind eye the human face of Planet Earth.